 If your student is working in a medium prone to mishaps, such as film photography or ceramics, it’s helpful to avoid rushing when they face an unexpected setback.
 Of course, students should plan accordingly and not procrastinate.
 Time management is a big part of teaching art, as well.
 But you also don’t want to “catch them” when circumstances might be out of their control.
 Make sure to provide alternative options for when their greenware piece falls off the table after weeks of progress.

 Try using a growth portfolio as your final exam.
-Students can start making the growth portfolio on day one and develop over time or even in the last month of class.
+Students can start making the growth portfolio on day one and develop it over time or even in the last month of class.
 Creating a portfolio that highlights how far students have come over time will be both eye-opening for students and will allow you to see which aspects students have grown.
 In a growth portfolio, students create a digital or physical portfolio filled with documented learning artifacts.
 Students can write about their growth or present to the class or in a small group setting.

 The weeks leading up to final exams are stressful for both students and teachers.
 Remember, your students have six other classes to study and prepare for.
 They are also finishing up other big projects and making up late work.
 As teachers, there is never enough time to teach everything we want.
 And we all know we are catching up on grading before the big crunch.
 Take time now to review your final exam to ensure authenticity and alignment with your values and expectations.